lehaSVV2009/dnd/README.md

 Help wanted :smile:

-In plan:
-* Fix money updating.
-It is not possible to update silver decimals, only gold integers.
-(200.23 -> 200.45 is not supported yet).
-* Add ability to handle talents within DnD scenes and days.
-* Add views to add new character.
-* Use Travis for automatic deployment on AWS.
+If you want to contribute - just create issues and/or pull requests and let's discuss there.
+No hard rules.

 ## Versioning

 `0.1.0`

-No stress about versioning :smile
+No stress about versioning :smile:

 Application is still too small for it.

 ## Authors